Stepping into the Construction scene

 The Kloudless abstraction layer provides a single interface to access and modify files and folders.
 Kloudless relies on upstream provider API endpoints to perform these actions.
 However, the various upstream cloud services may not necessarily provide endpoints with identical functionality.
 One example of this is accessing folder contents in PlanGrid.

 It is technically possible to create, edit, and delete folders via the PlanGrid web UI.
-However, a quick review of their API Docs and some tests with API requests revealed that to incorporate PlanGrid’s Documents feature into Kloudless’ File Explorer the same way we had with other major cloud storage systems, we would have to be creative in our use of PlanGrid’s APIs.
+However, a quick review of their API Docs and some tests with API requests revealed that to incorporate PlanGrid’s Documents feature into Kloudless’ File Picker the same way we had with other major cloud storage systems, we would have to be creative in our use of PlanGrid’s APIs.

 Simplifying integration development